Adversarial Rewards in Universal Learning for Contextual Bandits: Introduction

-\paragraph{Probability-theoretic contributions.} We identify novel classes of processes that arise in the characterization of learnable processes.
+\paragraph{New classes of stochastic processes for learning theory.} We identify novel classes of processes that arise in the characterization of learnable processes.
 In the main case of interest, we give a new necessary condition $\Ccal_4$.
-Informally, while $\Ccal_2$ processes only required that the process visits any countable partition of the context space $\Xcal$ sublinearly, the necessary condition $\Ccal_4$ requires this sublinear behavior to be uniform spatially in $\Xcal$.
-Loosely speaking, when the convergence speed of the sublinear visit property is heterogeneous across space, one can take advantage of these discrepancies with non-stationary rewards together with a somewhat similar personalization/generalization incompatibility phenomenon as the one described above.
+Informally, while $\Ccal_2$ processes only required that the process the process visits only a sublinear number of sets from any countable partition of the context space $\Xcal$, the necessary condition $\Ccal_4$ requires this sublinear behavior to be uniform spatially in $\Xcal$.
+Loosely speaking, when the convergence speed of the sublinear visit property is heterogeneous across space, one can take advantage of these discrepancies with adversarial rewards together with a somewhat similar personalization/generalization incompatibility phenomenon as the one described above.
 More precisely, if $\Ccal_4$ is not satisfied, locally in the context space $\Xcal$, one can find the following behavior: contexts are duplicated across phases of exponential time-length, for arbitrarily small exponent.
-One can then consider rewards that are identical on duplicates but with one safe and one uncertain option as above.
+One can then consider oblivious rewards---rewards that may depend on past contexts $\Xbb_{\leq t}$ but only the selected action $\hat a_t$ at time $t$---that are identical on duplicates but with one safe and one uncertain option as above.
 Eventually, the algorithm's exploration rate of the uncertain action decays to $0$.
 However, for a given fixed realization of the rewards, this is suboptimal.
-In this proof, non-stationarity of the rewards was necessary to make sure that during each constructed phase, no information on the rewards of future local space zones is revealed.
+In this proof, the dependence of the rewards on past contexts was necessary to make sure that during each constructed phase, no information on the rewards of future local space zones is revealed.